-The FSA will encourage the active involvement of the Major Banks in the provision of new loans, by verifying their efforts to promote new loans that will likely result in business improvement, business recovery, development and growth of their customer enterprises.
+The FSA will encourage the active involvement of Regional Financial Institutions in the provision of new loans, by verifying their efforts to promote new loans that will likely result in business improvement, business recovery, development and growth of their customer enterprises.
 The FSA will intensively check the following points.

-- 1) Management policies for active provision of new loans (especially lending to SMEs and other small business owners); and how such management policies are disseminated to front line sales staff - 2) Whether Major Banks set their lending policy based on an analysis of the outlook regarding the additional money demand in the economic recovery phase in the future. - 3) Whether Major Banks regularly conduct analyses regarding business categories and regions with potential growth of money demand, and set their strategy, policy, and specific goals based on the results of such analyses - 4) Specific efforts or devices to identify funding needs - 5) Whether Major Banks respond to requests for new loans by borrowers even having changed loan terms or other measures, based on a full understanding of the borrower's financial conditions; in case of denial, whether Major Banks clarify specific reasons to the borrower, and whether they do not refuse consultation and requests for new loans solely on the basis of past changes in loan terms. - 6) Specific efforts or devices by Major Banks to execute new financing through performing effective consulting functions aligned with the business life stage of the customer enterprise (support for developing sales channels, expanding into foreign markets) - 7) Types of new loans that require mortgage collateral and guarantee provided by Credit Guarantee Association or personal guarantee - 8) Specific efforts or devices for promoting ABL (including the use of electronically recorded monetary claims) and other measures of loans not dependent on mortgage collateral and guarantee, and for utilizing equity-capital-like-debt borrowings - 9) Details of the credit screening standard for new loans, especially efforts or devices related to credit screening of SMEs and small business owners - 10) Specific devices (such as qualitative assessment) and efforts for preventing excessive reliance on quantitative credit screening using scoring (screening on P/L and B/S) - 11) Details of the system for processing complaints and consultation related to new loans - 12) Whether Major Banks consider efforts for promoting new loans when providing performance or personnel evaluations - 13) Approach to analyze and disclose information in relation to the promotion of new loans and the status of Major Banks' portfolios, including the loan-to-deposit ratio
+- 1 Management policies for active provision of new loans (especially lending to SMEs and other small business owners); and how such management policies are disseminated to front line sales staff - 2 Whether Regional Financial Institutions set their lending policy based on an analysis

+- 3 Whether Regional Financial Institutions regularly conduct analyses regarding business categories and regions with potential growth of money demand, and set their strategy, policy, and specific goals based on the results of such analyses - 4 Specific efforts or devices to identify funding needs - (5) Whether Regional Financial Institutions respond to requests for new loans by borrowers even having changed loan terms or other measures, based on a full understanding of the borrower's financial conditions; in case of denial, whether Regional Financial Institutions clarify specific reasons to the borrower, and whether they do not refuse consultation and requests for new loans solely on the basis of past changes in loan terms. - (6) Specific efforts or devices by Regional Financial Institutions to execute new financing through performing effective consulting functions aligned with the business life stage of the customer enterprise (support for developing sales channels, expanding into foreign markets) - Types of new loans that require mortgage collateral and guarantee provided by Credit Guarantee Association or personal guarantee - (8) Specific efforts or devices for promoting ABL (including the use of electronically recorded monetary claims) and other measures of loans not dependent on mortgage collateral and guarantee, and for utilizing equity-capital-like-debt borrowings - (9) Details of the credit screening standard for new loans, especially efforts or devices related to credit screening of SMEs and small business owners - 1 Specific devices (such as qualitative assessment) and efforts for preventing excessive reliance on quantitative credit screening using scoring (screening on P/L and B/S) - (1) Details of the system for processing complaints and consultation related to new loans - (12) Whether Regional Financial Institutions consider efforts for promoting new loans when providing performance or personnel evaluations - (3) Approach to analyze and disclose information in relation to the promotion of new loans and the status of Regional Financial Institutions' portfolios, including the loan-to-deposit ratio